xpqz/documentation/language-reference/docs/language-reference-guide/system-commands/system-commands-a-z/sh.md

 <h1 class="heading"><span class="name">Execute (UNIX) Command</span><span class="command">)SH {cmd}</span></h1>

 This command allows WINDOWS or UNIX shell commands to be given from APL.  `)SH` is a synonym of `)CMD`.
 Either command may be given in either environment (Windows or UNIX) with exactly the same effect.  `)SH` is probably more natural for the UNIX user.
 This section describes the behaviour of `)SH` and `)CMD` under UNIX.
-See "Windows Command Processor: " on page 1 for a discussion of their behaviour under Windows.
+See ["Windows Command Processor: "](cmd.md) for a discussion of their behaviour under Windows.